pulumi/pulumi-hugo/themes/default/content/blog/local-testing-with-pulumi/index.md

 Alice smiled.
 "I have an idea."

-## Using Pulumi for the Inner Dev Loop
+## Using Pulumi for the inner dev loop

 A couple days later, Alice contacted Bob and said, "I want to show you what I've come up with."